SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 The Automation Overview **will:**

 - Allow you to automate Master FX section parameters using the Mod Encoders (gold knobs)
-- For Synth, Kit, and Audio clips, illuminate the shortcut pad's on the grid that correspond to a parameter that can be automated.
+- For Arranger View, Synth, Kit, and Audio clips, illuminate the shortcut pad's on the grid that correspond to a parameter that can be automated.
 - For MIDI clips, illuminate the pads to represents the CC values that can be automated from 0-121 (with the last two being Pitch Bend and After Touch and are placed in the bottom right hand corner).
 - provide visual feedback on which parameters that can be automated and are currently automated by illuminating the corresponding shortcut pads white

 > **Note:** While in the automation overview, if you hit play, record and then record in Master FX automations using the Mod Encoder (Gold Knobs), the automation overview grid will update to show you that those parameters are now automated by highlighted the corresponding pads on the grid white.
 Note: the update will happen after you turn record off.

+- be quickly accessible at any time from within the Automation Arranger View by pressing affect entire
 - be quickly accessible at any time from within the Automation Clip View by holding shift + clip, audition + clip, or affect entire.

 > **Note 1:** The Automation Overview will also be displayed if you change clip types (e.g. from Synth to MIDI).